Certain structures for online content enhance your interest in and understanding of complex information.

 - “Kick outs” are minimized because there are no large blocks of text, and no pop-up windows.

-Add the hashtags #FIAumd #complexity to your tweets to join this conversation.
+Tweet using #FIAumd #complexity to join this conversation.

 “Effects of Text and Hypertext Structures on User Interest and Understanding of Science and Technology,”